What things should I do to improve my fertility?

 Here are 7 things you should avoid that can interfere with your fertility:

 One of the simplest ways to help improve your chances of conception is to drop your caffeine levels.
 Caffeine can impact both male and female infertility when taken in larger quantities.
-The maximum you’ll want to have in a given day is about 300mg of caffeine or about three cups of coffee.
+The maximum you’ll want to have on any given day is 300mg of caffeine or about three cups of coffee.

 Here’s another lifestyle choice that can impact both male and female fertility.
 Regular alcohol consumption can affect the ability of sperm to move toward its destination (sperm motility).
 Some research also suggests that the shape of sperm (sperm morphology) can be damaged, also reducing fertility.
 Even sperm count may be affected by alcohol consumption.
 While having a single drink between one and three times a week probably won’t affect your sperm, if you’re trying hard to conceive you might cut it out altogether.

 Replacing some items high in fats and hydrogenated oils such as butter or margarine with healthier options like olive oil can make a big difference.
 Watch out for bacon, whole dairy products, and even coconut.

 An ingredient in soy milk known as “isoflavone phytoestrogens” can affect your fertility.
 It reduces your sperm concentration, especially when consumed in high amounts.
 Vegans and vegetarians especially may need to modify their diets when trying to conceive.

 You’ve seen the warning labels on those packs of cigarettes.
 They’re not making it up.
 Smoking can lead to misshapen sperm as well as a low sperm count.
 The same goes for smoking marijuana, in addition to regular tobacco.